vanzonr/rarray/README.md

 for a non-default installation file.
 To pick your compiler, have the CXX environment variable point to the right compiler command.

-If you have a recent gnu, intel, ibm or clang compiler, the Makefile should be able to compile the unit tests and benchmarks:
+If you have a recent gnu, intel, ibm or clang compiler, and the 'make' command, then the Makefile should be enough to compile the unit tests and benchmarks:

-   make -j1 test
+   make test
-   make -j1 benchmark
+   make benchmark

 To create the (pdf) documentation, you need to have pdflatex installed, and type

    make doc

 To install the header and documentation to PATH/include and PATH/share/doc, respectively, type

    make install

 Be aware that the Makefile has not been extensively tested.

-The rarray library has been tested with the GNU g++ compiler version 4.8, the Intel C++ compiler version 13, IBM's XL C++ compiler version 12 and up, and clang 3.5.
+The rarray library has been tested with the GNU g++ compiler version 4.8.0 and up, the Intel C++ compiler version 13, IBM's XL C++ compiler version 12 and up, and clang 3.5.

 Documentation
 =============

-Documentation can be found in the pdf file 'rarraydoc.pdf', which is generated from the LaTeX file rarraydoc.tex.
+Documentation can be found in the pdf file 'rarray.pdf', which is generated from the LaTeX file rarraydoc.tex.

 Reporting Bugs